-Located in the backpacker street in Getsemani, you have breakfast, aircon and the internet included.
-The street will be noisy but in the same, it’s safer to come back during the night.
+Located on the backpacker street in Getsemani, you have breakfast, air con and the internet included.
+The street will be noisy, but at the same time, it’s safer to come back during the night.

 Price: Around 37 000 COP for a dorm.

-The famous Mamallena has a hostel in Cartagena de Indias and it’s really good!
+The famous Mamallena has a hostel in Cartagena de Indias, and it’s terrific!

-Aircon 24h, they have a bar but you are allowed to bring your own alcohol.
+Aircon 24h, they have a bar, but you are allowed to bring your alcohol.
 They also have the internet and a kitchen.
 It’s a party hostel with very nice common areas.